 DoorDash Acceptance Rating & The Top Dasher Program

 If you want to join the Top Dasher program, you have to pay attention to your acceptance rate.
+This is the only time your DoorDash acceptance rate actually matters.

 This is because the DoorDash minimum acceptance rate to become a Top Dasher is 70%, so you need to accept at least 70% of order requests to even be eligible for the program.